vicjuma/portfolio-profile/content/featured/recipeAPI/index.md

 showInProjects: true
 ---

-A web application for managing reipes.
+A web application for managing recipes.
 Uses angular's reactive forms to pass form-data to the server.
 Consumes an API from which CRUD(Create, Read, Update, Delete) operations can be performed on the different resources on the server